Arts and Humanities

 Conservatory workshops invite learners to get in touch with their creative side.

-Stephanie Goforth, the Arts and Humanities Conservatory Manager, said participating in workshops make a great impact on learners and often leads to "rewarding discoveries" and an opportunity to deal with contemporary issues.
+The Arts and Humanities Conservatory provides workshops that make a great impact on students and often leads to rewarding discoveries and an opportunity to deal with contemporary issues.

 CCA partners with organizations across the state allowing students to learn first hand from local artists and professionals from their hometowns.
 Previous partners include Capital Area School for the Arts, Scranton Cultural Center, Pittsburgh Museum of Art and the John Heinz National Wildlife Refuge in Philadelphia, to name a few.